superadministration/super/README.md

 There's no DSL.

-## Professional edition
+## Paid editions

-Super Professional is a paid add-on that provides additional benefits:
+If you have additional requirements, there are some paid editions to consider:

+**Super Premium** provides:

+* Priority email support
+* Ensuring long term development of Super

+**Super Professional** provides everything in Premium and:

 * Productivity improvements and quality of life features for admins
-* Priority email support
-* Supporting long term development of Super
 * An LGPL exemption

-It isn't available yet.
+They aren't available yet.
 Contact me if you're interested, or subscribe to the [newsletter][newsletter] to be notified of its availability and for brief, occasional updates to Super.